 - Where are the highest and lowest values found?

-- Look in your output folder and find a zip-file containing all the necessary SVF maps needed to run the SOLWEIG-model.
+- If you look in your output folder you will find a zip-file containing all the necessary SVF maps needed to run the SOLWEIG-model.

-Another preprocessing plugin needed is to create the building wall heights and aspect.
+Another preprocessing plugin is needed to create the building wall heights and aspect.
 Open UMEP -> Pre-Processor -> Urban geometry -> Wall height and aspect and use the settings as shown below.
 QGIS scales loaded rasters by a cumulative count out approach (98%).
-As the height and aspect layers are filled with zeros where no wall are present it might appear as there is no walls identified.
-Rescale your results to see the wall identified (Layer Properties > Style).
+As the height and aspect layers are filled with zeros where no wall are present it might appear as if there is no walls identified.
+Rescale your results to see the walls identified (Layer Properties > Symbology).

 Examine the output (Average Tmrt (°C).
 What is the main driver to the spatial variations in Tmrt?

-Add 3D vegetation information by ticking in Use vegetation scheme (Lindberg, Grimmond 2011) and add CDSM_Krbig as the Vegetation Canopy DSM.
-As no TDSM exists we estimate the it by using 25% of the canopy height.
+Add 3D vegetation information by ticking Use vegetation scheme (Lindberg, Grimmond 2011) and add CDSM_Krbig as the Vegetation Canopy DSM.
+As no TDSM exists we estimate it by using 25% of the canopy height.
 Leave the tranmissivity as 3%.
-Tick in Save generated Trunk Zone DSM (a tif file, TDSM.tif, will be generated in the specified output folder and used in a later section: Climate sensitive planning).
-Also tick in Save generated building grid as this will be needed later in this tutorial.
-Leave the other setting as before (Step 4) except for changing your output directory Otherwise, results from your first run will be overwritten.
+Tick Save generated Trunk Zone DSM (a tif file, TDSM.tif, will be generated in the specified output folder and used in a later section: Climate sensitive planning).
+Also tick Save generated building grid as this will be needed later in this tutorial.
+Leave the other settings as before (Step 4) except for changing your output directory, otherwise results from your first run will be overwritten.
 Run the model again and compare the result with your first run.

 Using meteorolgical data and POIs¶